Scott Johnson (cartoonist): The Instance

-The Instance was a weekly award-winning World of Warcraft podcast started in 2006 by Johnson and then-ExtraLife Radio host Andrew Konietzky, both of whom noticed a lack of podcasts dedicated to the MMO.
+The Instance was an award-winning weekly World of Warcraft podcast started in 2006 by Johnson and then-ExtraLife Radio host Andrew Konietzky, both of whom noticed a lack of podcasts dedicated to the MMO.
 The show was dedicated to news and rumors about the game, and relied heavily on listener contribution.
 An early contributor, Randy "RandyDeluxe" Jordan, joined the podcast as a third seat on show 45, and eventually became second seat when Konietzky left the show in 2007.
 Jordan was a part of the show (becoming a regular guest on ExtraLife Radio, and a co-host on Film Sack) until a job opportunity at Blizzard Entertainment (makers of World of Warcraft) required him to retire his position.
 Episode #217: "Now I've Gotta Go..." was Jordan's final show, and was dedicated to him.
 Jordan's replacements were Mark "Turpster" Turpin (a former guest and friend of the show) and William "Dills" Gregory (a member and raider in the Instance guild, alea iacta est).
 In 2014, Patrick Beja (a friend of the network and former Blizzard employee) joined that podcast as a 4th seat.
 The podcast won a Blogger's Choice Award in 2008 for Best Podcast.
 The podcast concluded with Episode 666: The Final Boss, on February 25, 2022.

 Former guests have included Veronica Belmont, Felicia Day, Tom Merritt, and retired Boston Red Sox pitcher Curt Schilling, who also co-hosted the show with Randy and Johnson for several months.